 Reauthorize CRP and incrementally increase the acreage cap to 40 million acres by the end of the Farm Bill.
 (AFWA’s top priority but not numbered as it will take support of ag groups)

 1 - Eliminate rental rate limitations in §3834(d)(4)(E) on county average soil rental rates for both general and continuous sign-ups.
-(H - 100% SRR for CCRP and type 3-7 soils in general/SAFE/CREP, but only 85% for type 1-2 soils in general/SAFE/CREP.
-However also adds language that caps SRR at 85% or less for any General & CCRP re-enrollment.
-Language for Ag Sec “may” opt out of reduced SRR for re-enrollments under SAFE/CREP)

 2 - Restore cost-sharing payments for all required mid-contract management activities except grazing, which should remain exempt from the 25 percent reduction in annual rental payment, if it is included in a conservation plan at the start of the CRP contract.
 Provide cost-share for all non-grazing mid-contract management activities on contracts entered into under the Agriculture Improvement Act of 2018.
-(H&S)
+(S)

 3 - Restore broad County Cropland Limitation waiver authority for all CRP signup types to exceed 25 percent of county cropland acreage.
-(H - CREP/Partnership practices may exceed cap, not other practices)

 4 - Require management, including thinning and prescribed burning, of southern pine tree stands to meet wildlife habitat objectives identified in State Wildlife Action Plans or national initiatives prior to reenrollment for all contracts, while restoring continual reenrollment eligibility for hardwood tree covers.
-(H - restores hardwoods, if wording “high value trees” = hardwoods)

 5 - Exempt grassland CRP with base (crop history) and all ACEP-WRE acres from the 25 percent county acreage cap found in 16 U.S.C. § 3844(f)(1).